Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: Scale quantization analysis

 As discussed in the main text, microscaling formats adopt scale quantization to reduce memory storage overhead and accelerate dequantization operations.
 However, scale quantization may introduce additional error due to rounding of scales onto a coarser grid.
 Below we provide an analysis and explore alternative choices for scale quantization.

 MXFP format adopts E8M0 grid with exponentially spaced levels.
 It allows to represent values with very small and large magnitude, yet the distance between adjacent levels can be pretty large resulting in large approximation errors.
 E4M3 grid used in NVFP, on the other hand, has much narrower dynamic range $[-448, 448]$ with levels spread more uniformly.
-We note that \textbf{the sign bit} is never utilized, since the scale is non-negative by definition.
-We experimented with asymmetric quantization of scales; however, this led to significantly worse results because most scales (which have small magnitudes) were mapped to the vicinity of the smallest negative value, where quantization levels are sparse.
-A reasonable alternative would be to map the sign bit to either the exponent or mantissa.
+We note, that the sign bit is in fact never utilized, given that the scale is a non-negative value by definition.

 Below, we explore several choices for 8-bit scale quantization with a fixed group size of 16.
 Specifically, we measure weight and activation $\MSE^{\mathrm{rel}}$ for a range of EeMm formats with e + m = 7, as well as for E8M0 and INT8.
 For E8M0 scale quantization, we multiply the scale by 4/3 following \citep{tseng2025trainingllmsmxfp4}, which yields an unbiased estimate of the original scale and reduces quantization error.
 Results for weight and activation quantization are shown in Figure~\ref{fig:weight_quantization_error_for_scale_quantization_format} and Figure~\ref{fig:activation_quantization_error_for_scale_quantization_format}, respectively.